Hormone Therapy Returns: Managing Menopause

 Newswise — Hot flashes, night sweats and sleep disturbances are common symptoms of menopause that can affect health, quality of life and work productivity.
 A new review published in CMAJ (Canadian Medical Association Journal) https://www.cmaj.ca/lookup/doi/10.1503/cmaj.221438 recommends menopausal hormone therapy, historically known as hormone replacement therapy (HRT), as first-line treatment in people without risk factors.

-Menopausal symptoms can start appearing up to 10 years before a person's last menstrual period and can persist for more than 10 years.
-These symptoms can have negative effects on individuals experiencing them.
+Menopausal symptoms may occur up to 10 years before the last menstrual period and can last more than 10 years, with negative effects for many people.

-Dr. Iliana Lega, along with coauthors, states that menopause and perimenopause can bring about troublesome symptoms and a decrease in quality of life.
-They emphasize that menopausal hormone therapy is considered the initial treatment option for vasomotor symptoms unless there are specific reasons to avoid it.
+"Menopause and perimenopause can be associated with distressing symptoms and reduced quality of life," writes Dr. Iliana Lega, Women's College Hospital and the University of Toronto, Toronto, Ontario, with coauthors.
+"Menopausal hormone therapy is the first-line treatment for vasomotor symptoms in the absence of contraindications."

-The review provides a comprehensive overview of the most recent evidence concerning the diagnosis and treatment of menopausal symptoms.
-It also discusses the potential risks and benefits associated with various therapies.
-The goal is to assist healthcare professionals and patients in effectively managing this condition.
+The review summarizes the latest evidence for diagnosing and treating menopausal symptoms as well as the risks and benefits of therapies to help clinicians and patients manage the condition.

-The authors note that despite the availability of numerous treatments for menopausal symptoms, concerns about the risks associated with menopausal hormone therapy and a lack of awareness regarding treatment options often prevent patients from seeking or receiving appropriate treatment.
+"Although many treatments exist for menopausal symptoms, fears around the risks of menopausal hormone therapy and lack of knowledge regarding treatment options often impede patients from receiving treatment," write the authors.

 Benefits of menopausal hormone therapy include